-Every council’s website is slightly different, but in this guide we’ll take you through a typical payment procedure.
+Every council’s website is slightly different, but in this guide we’ll take you through a typical registration and payment process.

-- a computer with an internet connection
+- a computer with an internet connection.

-- your Council Tax number (at the top of your bill)
+- your Council Tax number (at the top of your bill).

 - your credit or debit card details.